 Oakville Hospital Foundation

 Mental illness is the second leading cause of hospitalization among 20-44 year olds.
 With your support, women in our region can receive timely mental health care, skills building, education and support when they need it most.
-Each year, approximately 2,000 women are supported through programming funded by the SHOPPERS LOVE.
-YOU.
-Run for Women at Oakville Trafalgar Memorial Hospital.
+Each year, approximately 2,000 women are supported through programming funded by the Run for Women at Oakville Trafalgar Memorial Hospital.
 Thanks to your donations OTMH can offer programs such as the Halton Regional Child and Adolescent Psychiatric Inpatient Service (CAPIS), Recovery Through Education for Adolescents and Children of Halton (REACH), the Eating Disorders Clinic, the Adult Inpatient Psychiatric Service, and Outpatient Psychotherapy Services.
 Please help OTMH care for women and girls touched by mental illness living in Oakville and the surrounding communities.